mynaparrot/plugNmeet-recorder/README.md

 **Install recorder**

-1) To download the latest version, check [release page.](https://github.com/mynaparrot/plugNmeet-recorder/releases)
+1) To download the latest version based on the type of your OS architecture, check [release page.](https://github.com/mynaparrot/plugNmeet-recorder/releases).
-2) Unzip the recorder.zip file and navigate to the directory from the terminal, then run.
+2) Unzip the zip file and navigate to the directory from the terminal, then run.

 ```
 cp config_sample.yaml config.yaml